johnleejunhan12/hill-climb-painter/README.md

 ### Step 4: View the painting process
 If **display painting progress** was enabled, you can watch the algorithm paint in real time in a display.

 The pygame window can be closed to prematurely stop the painting process.

 https://github.com/user-attachments/assets/db229c0f-234f-4ed7-b74b-e8ecd0e8e5f7

-### Step 5: Obtain result from output folder
+### Step 5: Output
-All painted results are saved to `hill-climb-painter\output`
+After the painting is completed, you can obtain the results from `hill-climb-painter\output`

 <p float="left">
   <img src="readme_stuff/street_painting_progress.gif" width="45%"/>